Is a higher profit percentage your best option?

 Students Drive Fundraising Results

 The bottom line is your students are the engine that drives your fundraiser.
-They don’t care what profit the school makes.
-They want to know what’s in it for them.
+They don't care what profit the school makes.
+They want to know what's in it for them.
 So, how can schools make more money?
-Schools need to start offering better incentive plans that will increase student participation; even if they have to accept a lower profit percentage.
-We’ve been witnessing great results from schools that have bought into this approach for years.
+Schools must start offering better incentive plans to increase student participation, even if they have to accept a lower profit percentage.
+We've witnessed great results from schools that have bought into this approach for years.

 Are you looking for more fundraising tips and advice?
 Subscribe to our free monthly newsletter, where we share our expertise in school fundraising best practices and other helpful information.

 Clay Boggess has been designing fundraising programs for schools and various nonprofit organizations throughout the US since 1999.
 He’s helped administrators, teachers, and outside support entities such as PTAs and PTOs raise millions of dollars.
 Clay is an owner and partner at Big Fundraising Ideas.